BAWES-Universe/studenthub/README.md

 * Candidate Invitation Rejected (public)
 * Candidate Invited (public)

-There can be other custom events fired manually
+There can be other custom events fired manually, use `Datetime` column in excel to upload past events